kubernetes/kubernetes/docs/sharing-clusters.md

 ```bash
 export KUBECONFIG=/path/to/standalone/.kube/config
 ```
-* The ca_file, key_file, and cert_file referrenced above are generated on the
+* The ca_file, key_file, and cert_file referenced above are generated on the
 kube master at cluster turnup.
 They can be found on the master under `/srv/kubernetes`.
 Bearer token/basic auth are also generated on the kube master.